Kubernetes PetSets

 The RC maintains that the correct numbers are running by creating or removing Pods at any time.
 Kubernetes doesn’t care about the number of containers running in a Pod; its only concern is the number of Pods.
 Therefore, it works at a Pod level.

 The following is an example of an RC service definition file.
-Here you can see that the desired state of replicas is “2”.
-The replica of 2 means that the number of pods each controller should maintain is 2.
+Here, you can see that the desired state of replicas is “2.”
+A replica of 2 means that the number of pods each controller should maintain is 2.
 Changing the number up or down will either increase or decrease the number of Pods the replication controller manages.

 For example, if the RC notices too many, it will stop some from returning the replication controller to the desired state.
 The RC keeps track of the desired state and returns it to the state specified in the service definition file.
 We may also assign a label for grouping replication controllers.